 Run 4 a Reason Rough Runners supports the Daufuskie Island Conservancy with proceeds from the marathon and half as we believe in being good stewards of our coastal communities.
 As you more than likely know, sea turtles are some of the oldest living creatures on the planet.
 Their existence dates back millions of years.
 In the last two-hundred years humans have almost driven every species of sea turtle to the brink of extinction.
 The sea turtle will always be prominently displayed on all of our Daufuskie Island race medals as we stand with all of those that want to see this magnificent creature survive and flourish in our seas again.

 Moving on from the DI Marathon, Run 4 a Reason Rough Runners hosts the Bronze Dragonfly 30 hour ultra.
 The logo for BDF is very symbolic of mental health, employing the semi-colon “;”.
-The symbol includes the dragonfly which is a symbol of transformation, rebirth, change, courage and happiness.
+The semi-colon in mental health is the symbol to continue on, – always, no matter how hard it gets.
+The BDF logo also includes the dragonfly which is a symbol of transformation, rebirth, change, courage and happiness.
 It is not without reason that we hold the Bronze Dragonfly ultra at Lake Mayer in Savannah, Ga.
 After all, there is a statue of one of the matriarchs of the running community in Savannah in honor of this amazing woman, Julie Backus Smith.
 Ms. Smith struggled her whole life with mental illness and yet she championed so much good and well-being for Savannah, GA.

 There is so much to say about this incredible human being.
 Ms. Smith was an educator, county commissioner, Telfair Museum Trustee, one of the founders of the Savannah Striders running club, was the first woman from Savannah to run the Boston Marathon (1979 and 1980).
 She volunteered at the Chatham-Savannah Citizen Advocacy initiative on behalf of residents in need of health, housing and legal assistance.